-Source: USGS 2021; USFWS 2024c; City of Puyallup GIS
+Source: USGS 2024 USFWS 2024b; City of Puyallup GIS

-b Includes forested, shrub-scrub, and herbaceous wetland types (USFWS 2024c)

-c Includes deciduous forest, evergreen forest, and mixed forest land cover types (USGS 2021)

-d Corresponds to "Developed, open space" land cover type (USGS 2021)

-e Includes Pasture/Hay plus Cultivated Crops land cover types (USGS 2021)
+- a Priority habitats include wetlands, certain floodplain areas, some forested areas, and additional habitat resources that may be included in other categories identified in this table.
+Priority habitat acreage provided for illustrative purposes only (City of Puyallup GIS). - b Includes forested, shrub-scrub, and herbaceous wetland types (USFWS 2024b). - c Includes deciduous forest, evergreen forest, and mixed forest land cover types (USGS 2024). - d Corresponds to "Developed, open space" land cover type (USGS 2024). - e Includes Pasture/Hay plus Cultivated Crops land cover types (USGS 2024).

 The overall character of potential impacts to fish, wildlife and vegetation under Alternative 1 would be consistent with the impacts common to all alternatives discussed above.
 Puyallup's future growth under Alternative 1 is focused in the existing concentrated growth areas of Downtown Puyallup and South Hill, which are already highly developed.
-Development of residentially-zoned areas outside Downtown and South Hill would continue along current patterns at current densities.
-Continuing to focus development in developed areas characterized by large areas of impervious surfaces and relatively less vegetation cover would reduce the potential for impacts to fish, wildlife, and vegetated habitats compared to focusing development in areas with more vegetation.
-Residential development continuing at existing densities outside of Downtown and South Hill would be expected to result in relatively less new impervious surface and loss of vegetative cover in these areas compared to Alternatives 2 and 3.
-However, some currently undeveloped areas surrounding residential development that function as greenspace would likely be eliminated as more single-family homes are needed to accommodate growth.
-Continued clearing of vegetation, particularly tree canopy, associated with residential development in these areas would contribute to loss and fragmentation of wildlife habitat.
+Development of residentially zoned areas outside Downtown and South Hill would continue along current patterns at current densities.
+Continuing to focus development in developed areas characterized by large areas of impervious surfaces and relatively less vegetation cover would minimize the potential for impacts to fish, wildlife, and vegetated habitats compared to focusing development in areas with more vegetation.
+Residential development continuing at existing densities outside of Downtown and South Hill would be expected to result in relatively less new impervious surface and loss of vegetative cover in these areas compared to the Action Alternatives.
+However, some currently undeveloped areas surrounding residential development function as greenspace, and these areas could be eliminated or reduced as more single-family homes are developed to accommodate growth.
+Continued clearing of vegetation, particularly tree canopy, associated with residential development in these areas would contribute to loss and fragmentation of urban and suburban wildlife habitat.